Adler-32

 Adler-32 is a checksum algorithm written by Mark Adler in 1995, modifying Fletcher's checksum.
-Compared to a cyclic redundancy check of the same length, it trades reliability for speed (preferring the latter).
+Compared to a cyclic redundancy check of the same length, it trades reliability for speed.
 Adler-32 is more reliable than Fletcher-16, and slightly less reliable than Fletcher-32.

 History

 The Adler-32 checksum is part of the widely used zlib compression library, as both were developed by Mark Adler.

 A "rolling checksum" version of Adler-32 is used in the rsync utility.

 Calculation

 An Adler-32 checksum is obtained by calculating two 16-bit checksums A and B and concatenating their bits into a 32-bit integer.
 A is the sum of all bytes in the stream plus one, and B is the sum of the individual values of A from each step.

 At the beginning of an Adler-32 run, A is initialized to 1, B to 0.
 The sums are done modulo 65521 (the largest prime number smaller than 216).
 The bytes are stored in network order (big endian), B occupying the two most significant bytes.